galil34/IDS2024S/hw/5/README.md

 15. Visualizing the average precipitation of the US states vs. sunshine.
 - ![Image 5-2-24 at 11 52 PM](https://github.com/galil34/IDS2024S/assets/157654727/9c219cb9-550e-4a94-a7e3-500ceb081bf3)
 16. Better visualizations through axes transformation.
+- **The approximate population of the 1000th most populous city in Texas is illegible**
+- **Based on the axis-transformed plot, the approximate population of the 1000th most populous city in Texas is 1,000**
+-
 17. The proof of Bayes' Rule via Venn diagram.

 18. The major schools of thought in Probability Theory.